-Whether you’re considering booking a trip to Tulum or are just curious, we have some tips & ideas to share based on our visit last month.
+Whether you’re considering booking a trip to Tulum or are just curious, we have some tips & ideas to share based on our last visit.

 Our Favorite Boutique Hotels in Tulum

 The is an eco-friendly, sustainable hotel that offers a truly unique experience.
-This sanctuary in Tulum is a glamping experience (with AC, wifi, and plumbing of course) nestled between the jungle and the Caribbean sea.
-Each room provides private space, and creates the perfect environment for relaxation and reflection.
-Dedicated to honoring the indigenous cultures and nature, Habitas incorporates local art, traditions, foods, and flora throughout the hotel grounds.
+This sanctuary in Tulum is a glamping experience (with AC, wifi, and plumbing, of course) nestled between the jungle and the Caribbean sea.
+Each room provides private space and creates the perfect environment for relaxation and reflection.
+Dedicated to honoring indigenous cultures and nature, Habitas incorporates local art, traditions, foods, and flora throughout the hotel grounds.

 Jashita is a small, luxury boutique hotel in Tulum that focuses on providing a relaxing experience for its guests.
-The staff here go above and beyond to make it a memorable experience even going as far as greeting each guest by name when you see them out and about.
-While it’s not an all-inclusive, the hotel does provide free breakfast each morning, has an amazing restaurant on site, and several restaurants nearby.
+The staff here goes above and beyond to make it a memorable experience, even going as far as greeting each guest by name when you see them out and about.
+While it’s not all-inclusive, the hotel does provide free breakfast each morning and has an amazing restaurant on site and has several restaurants nearby.

 Ana y Jose

-If you are looking for an all-inclusive hotel, they don’t really exist here, but many of the hotels do offer free breakfast.
-If you would prefer an all-inclusive experience there are two great options very close by, including Dreams Tulum (family-friendly) & Secrets Akumal (adults only).
+If you are looking for an all-inclusive hotel, they don’t really exist here, but many hotels offer free breakfast.
+If you would prefer an all-inclusive experience, there are two great options very close by, including Dreams Tulum (family-friendly) & Secrets Akumal (adults only).

-Dreams Tulum is family-friendly resort that is about 15 minutes away from the town of Tulum.
-It provides the usual Unlimited Luxury experience that we all know & love from AM Resorts.
+Dreams Tulum is a family-friendly resort that is about 15 minutes away from the town of Tulum.
+It provides the usual Unlimited-Luxury experience that we all know & love from AM Resorts.
 This resort is also host to some pretty amazing destination weddings.
 Secrets Akumal is an adults-only, all-inclusive resort that is about 25 minutes away from Tulum town.